euberdeveloper/sim-security-in-mind/src/markdowns/preferences.md

 ## Description

 Here can the use set the preferences for the website.
 The preferences are stored in the local storage of the browser and work only in the current browser/device.
+The preferences can also be imported and exported as json files.

 ## Where to set them